lI4Nl/bloom-stick/README.md

 The Bloom Stick project is a compilation of software built around precompiled binaries of Attract-Mode, no source code modification on the different software is made.
 (this is not the objective of the project).

-If you wish to compile yourself any of the program listed, please refer to the sources listed below.
+If you wish to compile yourself any of the program listed, please refer to the original sources listed below.

 ### Custom Build (for Windows)